 The MACD indicator uses as many as three moving averages in the calculations, although on the chart we see only two: the value of the long moving average is deducted from the value of the shorter one, and then the difference is once again smoothed out.
 Why so much smoothing?
 Why do you need to smooth anything at all?

 The answer is obvious – just look at the price charts.
 Sometimes “you can’t see the forest for the trees” and, especially when prices are jerky from a lot of news, it’s difficult to trace the true trend, to understand where the price is still moving.
 Smoothing removes all these jerks and deceptive maneuvers, leaving only a general direction from prices.
-Well, the pay for smoothing are lagging signals.
+Well, the pay for smoothing is lagging signals.
 With trend trading it is even good: all the false movements and noises are eliminated; but with scalping, of course, it is unacceptable: while you are going to enter it the time of release will come.
-So, when building the MACD indicator, there is already double smoothing, which guarantees the following: since MACD went down, then the trend really changes.
+So, when building the MACD indicator, there is already double smoothing, which guarantees the following: since MACD went down, then the trend changes.

 The MACD indicator is drawn “in the basement” of the terminal, like all oscillators.
 The original indicator proposed by the author looked like two moving averages, the intersection of which gave signals to action: